 2) Splash Valley Water Park

 Splash into the fun of two 34-foot high water slides, a current river and children’s sprayground.
 Splash Valley is a small water park which provides a great place to cool off during the summer months.
-Open from Memorial Day to Labor Day, look for weekly discounts and special events.
+Open from Memorial Day Weekend to Labor Day, look for weekly discounts and special events.
 Great for birthday parties or group visits.
 A concessions area within the park offers amusement park favorites like chicken tenders and pizza.

 3) Read Mountain Preserve